 - Five College community members must present an active college-issued ID or other valid ID.

-- Mount Holyoke alumnae should go to Auxiliary Services to get an alumnae OneCard and come visit us at the Circulation Desk to open their library account.
+- Mount Holyoke alums should go to the Technology Help Desk to get an alum OneCard and come visit us at the Circulation Desk to open their library account.

 - Residents of South Hadley aged 18 and over can be issued a Mount Holyoke library barcode at the Circulation Desk.
 To receive a barcode, residents must present a Massachusetts picture ID that shows a current South Hadley address.
 If this is not possible, a state-issued picture ID and additional proof of address (e.g., a piece of mail or a utility bill) may be used.